-In addition to Mager Jr.’s ledger book, we are very fortunate today to have the diaries and memoirs of a number of the Steele family members, including Milton’s post Civil War era diaries.
+In addition to Mager Jr.’s ledger book, we also have the diaries and memoirs of some of the Steele family members, including Milton’s post-Civil War era diaries.
 These diaries show that after the Civil War both Mager and Milton returned to Stephensburg to salvage what they could from the wreckage of the local economy.
 John M. Steele, Mager and Milton’s youngest brother, wrote the following in his memoir: “At the close of the war in the Spring of 1865, you might say that everything was desolation and almost ruin; all barns and out buildings had been torn down or burned, all fences burned or carried away, and people were put to their wits end to find some honest way to make a living.”
 Taking work that had formerly been done by slaves, Milton and his younger brother John spent one summer tending wheat and corn crops at Pleasant Green, the farm of ex-Confederate General James H. Carson.
 By the spring of 1866 Milton was hired part-time at the firm of John Allemong & Gervis F. Mayers.
 In his diary Milton noted on 1 April 1867 that he was commencing his second year of work for Allemong & Mayers at a salary of $200 a year.
 Little did Milton know that he was working in the same store that he would later own with his brother Mager.
 In the spring of 1868 Milton rented a farm while his youngest brother John undertook the contract of herding the cows on that farm.
 By this time Milton was also courting his future bride Altha Watson.

 Mager’s ledger book from this period after the War shows that he was extending credit to respected neighbors and family members, including his brother Milton.
 This ledger books shows that Mager was lending cash, as well as selling things like “segars,” canned oysters, sugar, coffee, tobacco, “dress goods,” buttons, and fabrics like cotton and calico.
 The relatively few entries in this ledger indicate that business was slow and that Mager was reluctant to extend credit outside of his immediate circle of family and friends.
 Mager apparently did not have a store from which to sell these things to the public.
 An entry in this ledger dated 15 February 1866 indicates that for the six months prior to that date he had been working as a clerk in the store of Robert H. Long for $30 a month.
 A similar entry in February of 1867 shows that he received another $180 for an additional six months of work at Long’s.
 By 1867 Mager was comfortable enough with his income to get married, and on 5 March of that year he wed Martha Jane Canter.
 One month after getting married Mager was able to purchase a house on the east side of Main Street near its intersection with Locust Street.
 The property had come on the market suddenly after its previous owner has defaulted on a deed of trust.
 John W. Ritenour purchased it and then immediately sold it to Mager for $55 more than he had paid for it.
 In the deed Ritenour states that he was selling the property to Mager “in behalf and for the benefit of his wife Martha Jane Steele.”
 On page 14 of Mager’s ledger he notes in the top margin that he moved into this new house on 9 May 1867.

-An 1881 article in a local newspaper stated: “The well known firm of Steele & Bro. was established in the spring of 1869.”
+An article in the 22 October 1881 Stephens City Star stated: “The well known firm of Steele & Bro. was established in the spring of 1869.”
 At that time the railroad between Winchester and Strasburg was being built, and Newtown was going to benefit from that new line.
-On 22 March 1870 Milton married his sweetheart Altha Watson, and by June 1870 the railroad had started to run on a regular schedule.
-Steele & Bro. had opened their first store in the building on the southwest corner of Main Street and Marlboro Road.
-The deeds for this property show that they were renting that building, but by 1872 their business was doing very well.
+On 22 March 1870 Milton married Altha Watson, and by June 1870 the railroad had started to run on a regular schedule.
+Steele & Bro. had opened their first store in the building on the southwest corner of Main Street and Marlboro Road on In Lot 31.
+The deeds for this property show that they were renting that building at that time but by 1872 they were doing well enough to purchase a property of their own.
 In that same year John Allemong, Milton’s old boss, passed away, and by the fall of 1872 Steele & Bro. had purchased Allemong’s house and store.
-Mager and Milton then moved up the street to their new location and left their old store to their younger brother John M. Steele and their brother-in-law Henry A. Dinges.
-Milton and Altha, who had been renting a house kitty-corner across the street from the new store, moved into the old Allemong house next to the new store.
-This home is called “The Steele House” today in honor of Milton Steele and is currently rented to the Northern Regional Office of the Virginia Department of Historic Resources.
+Mager and Milton then moved up the street to their new location and left their old store on In Lot 31 to their younger brother John M. Steele and their brother-in-law Henry A. Dinges.
+Milton and Altha, who had been living in the old Steele school house at 5190 Main Street, on the north end of the town, moved into the old Allemong house on In Lot 26 next to the new store.
+This home located at 5357 Main Street is called The Steele House today in honor of Milton B. Steele and is the location of the house that George Cabbage moved into after he sold the Stone House in 1767.

 Mager’s ledger also recorded accounts for Enoch Jenkins, an African-American blacksmith, and a man named Aaron Thomas.
 The entries for Jenkins and Thomas both start on 20 April 1875.
 Enoch Jenkins’ account states that his lease was for one year at $2.00 per month.
-Aaron Thomas’ account states that he rented another house at $1.50 per month.
+Aaron Thomas’ account states that he rented another property at $1.50 per month.
 It is difficult to know for sure which property was being rented by Jenkins.
-In the 1850 census Enoch and his younger brother Levi were both “free blacks” working as blacksmiths for another blacksmith named George Guard, the father of Charles and John Guard.
+In the 1850 census Enoch and his younger brother Levi were both free blacks working as blacksmiths for another blacksmith named George Guard, the father of Charles and John Guard.
 During the Civil War Levi joined the Union cause and was captured after General Milroy’s defeat at Winchester on 15 June 1863.
 Eight days later Levi was being marched south through Newtown to be enslaved by his Confederate captors.
 This fate was apparently too much for Levi to endure.
-As he passed the old home of William McLeod (where 5331 Main Street is today) he broke free, ran, and jumped headfirst into the well on that property.
-After his brother’s suicide, Enoch continued to live and work as a blacksmith in Newtown.
+As he passed the old home of William McLeod (where 5331 Main Street is today) he broke free, ran, and jumped into the well on that property.
+After his brother’s suicide, Enoch continued to live and work as a blacksmith in the area.
 It is possible that his relationship with the Guard family is an indication that he was the one who rented the Stone House from April 1875 through July 1877.
 On the other hand, Aaron Thomas only rented his house from Steele & Bro. for three months.
 It is likely that this Aaron Thomas was also a member of the African-American community.
 The 1880 Census lists a 53-year-old African-American “laborer” named Aaron Thomas married to a Ruth Thomas.
 It is likely that this Aaron Thomas is the same man who rented from Steele & Bro. in 1875.
 It is also possible that the house Thomas rented was the one on the “Cross Roads Tract” near the African-American suburb known by the white community as “Freetown” and called “Crossroads” by the black community.